Here are lists of money vocabulary /money related words and collocations:

 To charge somebody too much money for something.

 This list of money vocabulary is not exhaustive.
+More money vocabulary will be added to the list.

 Here is a list of various English phrases